Skip to main content

 Twelve Days of Selling "Day 4"

-Tomorrow I have two systems being installed with AutoStore, and the only workflow at least for right now is going to be browse to folder.
-However, I'm also meeting with that same account to pitch them on workflows, barcodes, and creating forms from their ERP.
-I'm definitely going to get them to my office so they can see a workflow demonstration that we have set up for HR & AP.
+Tomorrow, two systems with AutoStore are being installed.
+While the initial workflow will simply involve "browse to folder," I’m also meeting with the same client to pitch more advanced workflows, barcodes, and creating forms directly from their ERP.
+I’m determined to get them to my office for a workflow demonstration we’ve set up specifically for HR and AP—it’s an eye-opener for most clients.

 -=Good Selling=-